ECONOMIC NUTRITION

 What is Economic Nutrition?

-Economic Nutrition is modeled after food labels, which help consumers understand ingredients and nutrition so they can make healthy choices.
-In the same way, Economic Nutrition labels show the financial information behind any product or service, empowering consumers to understand how it sustains the economic health of communities.
+Economic Nutrition labels are modeled after food nutrition labels, which help consumers understand the ingredients and nutrition levels of a food product so they can make informed choices.
+Following that same logic, Shorefast’s Economic Nutrition labels show the financial information behind any product or service, empowering consumers to understand how their purchase impacts the economic health of communities.

-The label shows what your money pays for the percent of every dollar that goes to expenses like labour, materials or marketing.
-It also shows where your money goes the geographic distribution of every dollar, local or abroad.
+The label shows what your money pays for and the percent of every dollar that goes to expenses like labour, materials, or marketing.
+It also shows where your money goes, so you can see the geographic distribution of every dollar spent.

 Why does it matter?